hai-vr/documentation/docs/products/constraint-tools/skinned-mesh-constraint.md

 ## How to use

-This component generates a Parent constraint on the same object as you put the *Skinned Mesh Constraint Builder* component on, and does not move that object.
+This component generates a Parent constraint on the same object as you put the *Skinned Mesh Constraint Builder* component on.

 The Parent constraint will be configured to be weight painted in the same way as the mesh itself.